Innate Immune Signaling in Health and Disease

 STING in Neurodegenerative Diseases

-The STING pathway has been implicated in several neurodegenerative diseases, including Parkinson's disease (PD) and and amyotrophic lateral sclerosis (ALS).
-We recently found that tonic prime-boost of STING signaling mediates an early onset neurovegetative disease called Niemann-Pick disease type C (NPC).
-We also study another monogenic neurological disease in children called NGLY1-deficiency.
-We are interested in understanding how the STING pathway impacts functions of neuronal cells and whether we can target this pathway to treat neurodegenerative diseases.
+The STING pathway has been implicated in several neurodegenerative diseases, including Parkinson's disease (PD), Alzheimer's disease (AD) and amyotrophic lateral sclerosis (ALS).
+We showed that the cGAS-STING pathway is activated in monogenic neurological disease in children called NGLY1-deficiency (JEM 2018).
+We found that tonic prime-boost of STING signaling mediates an early onset neurodegenerative disease called Niemann-Pick disease type C (NPC).
+STING also regulates lysosomal quality control and recovery through its proton channel function and TFEB activation (Mol.
+Cell 2025).

 - Yang K, Huang R, Suzuki T, Yan N (2018).
 N-glycanase NGLY1 regulates mitochondrial homeostasis and inflammation through NRF1.J Exp Med.Oct 1;215(10):2600-2616.
 PMID: 30135079